clamidity/BootstrapGrids/README.md

 BootstrapGrids
 ==============

-Bootstrap CSS Grids for different amounts of rows (such as 10 rows or 14)
+Bootstrap CSS Grids for different amounts of columns (such as 10 or 14)